cynthhe/grade-calculator/README.md

 # Grade Calculator :memo:
-calculates current grade in the course as well as finding the average score needed to achieve a certain letter grade
+This application will aid a student in calculating his/her current grade in the course as well as finding the average score (s)he will need to achieve a certain letter grade.